The Pussycat Dolls: Spin-offs

-A second season of Pussycat Dolls Present commenced as Pussycat Dolls Present: Girlicious which tried to find women to become part of a new three member all-female group, Girlicious.
+A second season of Pussycat Dolls Present commenced as Pussycat Dolls Present: Girlicious, which tried to find women to become part of a new three-member, all-female group Girlicious.
 Interscope Records formed a London-based spin-off group called Paradiso Girls through an open audition.
-In 2010, they were dropped and further promotion of their planned debut album Crazy Horse was cancelled, disestablishing the group.
-Throughout 2011 and 2012 Antin spoke of casting new members for the Pussycat Dolls, with various new members named.
-In February 2013, Antin announced that she had scrapped plans for the new line-up to replace the former members of the Pussycat Dolls and would instead form a new group who will be the "next generation".
-They eventually became known as G.R.L. and released their debut single, "Vacation", on June 16 as a B-side track to pop singer Britney Spears' single "Ooh La La".
+In 2010, they were dropped and further promotion of their planned debut album Crazy Horse was cancelled, dissolving the group.
+Throughout 2011 and 2012 Antin spoke of casting new members for the Pussycat Dolls with various names mentioned.
+In February 2013, Antin announced that she had scrapped plans for the new line-up of replacement PCD members and would instead form a new group who will be the "next generation".
+They eventually became known as G.R.L. and released their debut single "Vacation" on June 16 as a B-side track to pop singer Britney Spears' single "Ooh La La".